 Get started with our barcodes roadmap

 Most retailers expect their suppliers to uniquely identify their products.
 The whole supply chain works more efficiently when everyone follows the same business rules and speaks the same supply chain language.
-These rules and language are known as the GS1 System of Standards.
+These rules and language are known as the GS1 system of standards.

 The first step in creating barcodes and the numbers that go into them is to license a GS1 Company Prefix, which you receive as part of your membership.
 A GS1 Company Prefix is a unique identification number that GS1 New Zealand licenses just to your company – and it is part of every barcode and identification number you create.
 It’s the industry's best practice to uniquely identify your brand in the global supply chain.

 So, what does the process of getting your products on the retail shelves involve?
 How long it will take and how much does it cost?
-Find out more by reading our quick guide on how to get started with us.
+Find out more by reading our quick guide on how to get started with GS1.

 You’ll need a unique barcode number (GTIN) for every type of product or item you wish to sell – and each number must start with your GS1 Company Prefix.
 To get your company prefix, you will need to register as a GS1 New Zealand member on MyGS1.
 During this step, you will also need to estimate how many barcodes you are likely to need.
 Barcodes are allocated in blocks and it’s important to note that each product and product varint needs its own unique barcode.
 Following this, you will get confirmation of your membership via email along with login details to your own account where you can manage a range of activities such as invoices, signing up to our additional services or adding other contacts from your business.
 Find out more about membership options and pricing.

 Once you have signed up for membership, your block of barcode numbers (GTINs) will be allocated to you.
 These are the unique identification keys for all your products.